 - 2-3 tablespoons seedless strawberry jam or preserves

-- Combine the coconut oil, maple syrup, and brown rice syrup in a glass, heat-proof measuring cup.
+- Combine the coconut oil (or butter) and maple syrup in a glass, heat-proof measuring cup.
 Warm in 15 second increments in the microwave, stopping to stir, until the coconut oil is melted.
 Stir in the vanilla.

-- Fill the prepared liners with the batter to about 3/4 full (or a bit more full).
-Bake for 35-38 minutes or until a cake tester inserted into the centers comes out clean.
+- Fill the prepared liners with the batter to about 3/4 full.
+(Use about 3 heaping tablespoons batter in each.)
+Bake for 20-22 minutes or until a cake tester inserted into the centers comes out clean.
 Let cool for 2-3 minutes in the pan, then remove and let cool completely on a wire rack.

 - To make the frosting, use a stand mixer fitted with the paddle attachment or an electric hand-held mixer to beat the cream cheese, butter, and jam.
 Taste and add more jam if necessary.
 Spoon into a quart-size zip top bag and store in the fridge until ready to frost.
 When ready to serve, snip off a corner of the bag and pipe frosting onto each cupcake (or spread on with a butter knife).
 Serve at room temperature or chilled.
 Store unfrosted cupcakes in an airtight container in the fridge overnight if needed.